-- Rinsing the skin: Rinse the skin with lukewarm, soapy water as soon as possible.
-This will help remove the oil that causes the rash.
-A person should also scrub their fingernails.
+- Washing the exposed skin: Use lukewarm, soapy water, and do this as soon as possible.
+It will help remove the oil that causes the rash.
+Scrub the fingernails, too.

-- Washing the clothes: While wearing gloves, remove all clothes worn at the time of exposure to poison ivy.
-A person should wash these clothes and any items that may have the oil on them.
-If a pet has oil on its fur, people should also wash them while wearing gloves.
+- Washing the clothes: Wearing gloves, remove and wash all the clothes worn at the time of exposure to poison ivy.
+If a pet may have had contact with the plant, bathe the pet while wearing gloves.

-- Avoiding scratching: Scratching, itching, or peeling the skin of burst blisters may cause infection.
+- Avoiding scratching: Scratching the skin or peeling burst blisters may cause an infection.

-- Taking a bath or shower: People should take short, lukewarm baths to soothe any itching.
-Adding oatmeal and baking soda may also help.
-If it is not possible to take a bath, a quick, cool shower may relieve the itching.
+- Taking a bath or shower: Take short, lukewarm baths to soothe any itchiness.
+Adding oatmeal and baking soda may help.
+If bathing is not possible, a quick, cool shower may also relieve the itchiness.

-- Applying topical lotions: Treat areas of itching with calamine lotion, hydrocortisone cream, or cool compresses, such as a cool damp washcloth.
+- Applying topical lotions and compresses: Apply calamine lotion, hydrocortisone cream, or cool compresses, such as a cool, damp washcloth to the itchy areas.

 Antihistamine tablets may also help relieve mild itching.
-However, according to Poison Control, people should not use antihistamine creams, as this may worsen the irritation.
+According to Poison Control, people should not use antihistamine creams, however, as these may worsen the irritation.

-The following bath products may help relieve poison ivy rash symptoms.
+Using the following products while bathing may may help relieve poison ivy rash symptoms.

-The manufacturer claims this bar soap can soothe, cleanse, and calm irritated skin after contact with poison ivy.
+The company says that this bar soap can soothe, cleanse, and calm irritated skin after contact with poison ivy.